mayurankv/Obsidian-Code-Styler/README.md

 *Made with [contrib.rocks](https://contrib.rocks).*

-This plugin is based on the [Codeblock Customizer Plugin](https://github.com/mugiwara85/CodeblockCustomizer) by [@mugiwara85](https://github.com/mugiwara85).

 ## Support

 If you like this plugin, and would like to help support continued development, use the button below!